Glossary

 How to Become a First Aider

-Every workplace with more than five employees is required to have one adequately qualified first aider for every 50 workers.
-Given that first responders take holidays, sick leave, and even lunch breaks, organizations must have a backup first responder.
+Any workplace with more than five employees must have one suitably qualified first aider for every 50 workers.
+Since first responders take holidays, sick leave, and lunch breaks, every organization should also have a backup.

 How ToolSense Improves Your Equipment Safety Inspections